Prerna106/Demo-delta/README.md

 # Demo-delta
-this is for the git and github tutorial
+this is for the git and github tutorial.